 God & Golem, Inc. and the Ethics of Machine Obedience

-Norbert Wiener's God & Golem, Inc. is a short, late book by the founder of cybernetics, written at the point where machine learning, self-reproducing machinery, automation, game-playing programs, and religious metaphor had begun to converge.
+Norbert Wiener's God & Golem, Inc. is a short, late book by the founder of cybernetics, written where machine learning, self-reproducing machinery, automation, game-playing programs, and religious metaphor had begun to converge.
 Its usefulness now is not that it predicts every modern AI technique.
-It is that it names an older danger with unusual clarity: the machine may do what it was set up to do, and that obedience can become the form in which human responsibility disappears.
+It is that it names an older danger with unusual clarity: a machine may do what it was set up to do, and that obedience can become the form in which human responsibility disappears.

 The Book

 God & Golem, Inc.: A Comment on Certain Points where Cybernetics Impinges on Religion was published by the MIT Press in 1964, with a paperback edition in 1966.
 MIT Press lists both editions at 99 pages, records the paperback ISBN as 9780262730112, and notes that the book is based on lectures given at Yale, at the Societe Philosophique de Royaumont, and elsewhere.
-The National Book Foundation records it as the 1965 National Book Award winner for Science, Philosophy, and Religion.
+MIT Press Direct hosts an open-access edition, and the National Book Foundation records the book as the 1965 National Book Award winner for Science, Philosophy, and Religion.

 Wiener was not writing from the edge of the field.
 MIT Press identifies him as an MIT mathematics faculty member from 1919 until his death in 1964, the coiner of "cybernetics," and a 1963 National Medal of Science recipient.
 Cybernetics had given a technical language to control and communication in animals and machines.
 The Human Use of Human Beings had turned that language toward public ethics.
 God & Golem, Inc. adds a sharper mythic frame: when humans build systems that learn, reproduce, and obey, they should stop pretending that command is morally simple.